dflippo/UU2014/README.md

 This theme supports updates from WordPress.org but as of version 1.0.6 it also supports more frequent updates from GitHub.
 To enable the updates from GitHub, you need to add the “GitHub Updater” plugin to WordPress.
 This plugin is not available on the WordPress.org plugin directory and you need to download the latest version from GitHub:

 1. Download the latest GitHub Updater release from https://github.com/afragen/github-updater/releases (choose the “zip” option)
-2. Go to the Plugins -> Add New Plugin screen and click the Upload tab
+2. Go to the `Plugins -> Add New Plugin` screen and click the `Upload` tab
 3. Upload the zipped archive directly
-4. Go to the Plugins screen and click Activate
+4. Go to the `Plugins` screen and click `Activate`

+You will now receive update notifications when future versions of the UU2014 theme are released.

 Notes for Congregations Migrating from the UU2011 Theme
 -------------------------------------------------------